When Did Enoch Live?

 THE BOOK OF ENOCH

 These last two points are interesting.
 How did Peter and Jude know these details about Enoch and the angels who sinned?
 Those facts are not written about in the Old Testament, and Peter and Jude penned their books over 1000 years later.
-They also speak about this information as if the audience should already be aware of them.
+They also speak about this information as if the audience should already be aware.

 If we look outside the Bible to the Book of Enoch, we find further details that confirm everything we’ve discovered in the Bible.
 Enoch Chapter 6 details these angels leaving Heaven and coming to Earth.